Why PivotDesk exists

 I've hired around 200 people.
 That means I've been on the other side of the table for well over a thousand interviews, and it gave me a front-row seat to how hiring works from the inside.

-Here's what I kept seeing: genuinely strong candidates getting filtered out because their move didn't fit neatly into a keyword search or a 10-second CV scan.
+Here's what I kept seeing: genuinely strong candidates getting filtered out because their move didn't fit neatly into a keyword search or a 10-second resume/CV scan.

 When you post a role, you get 200+ applications.
 For generalist positions (product, analytics, operations) it's often 2-5x that.
 You physically cannot spend more than a few seconds on each one.
 If your background looks unusual on paper — wrong industry, wrong country, no obvious title match — you don't get the interview where you could explain yourself.